Non-tariff barriers to trade: Agreement on a "voluntary" export restraint

-In the past decade, a widespread practice of concluding agreements on the "voluntary" export restrictions and the establishment of import minimum prices imposed by leading Western nations upon exporters that are weaker in an economical or political sense.
-These types of restrictions involve the establishment of unconventional techniques when trade barriers are introduced at the border of the exporting country instead of the importing country.
+Voluntary export restrictions and the establishment of import minimum prices may be imposed by leading Western nations upon exporters that are weaker in an economic or political sense.
+These types of restrictions are enforced at the border of the exporting country instead of the importing country.

-Thus, the agreement on "voluntary" export restraints is imposed by the exporter under the threat of sanctions to limit the export of certain goods to the importing country.
+An agreement on "voluntary" export restraints is imposed by the exporter under the threat of sanctions to limit the export of certain goods to the importing country.
 Similarly, the establishment of minimum import prices should be strictly observed by the exporting firms in contracts with the importers of the country that has set such prices.
 In the case of reduction of export prices below the minimum level, the importing country imposes anti-dumping duty, which could lead to withdrawal from the market.
-“Voluntary" export agreements affect trade in textiles, footwear, dairy products, consumer electronics, cars, machine tools, etc.
+"Voluntary" export agreements affect trade in textiles, footwear, dairy products, consumer electronics, and machine tools.

-Problems arise when the quotas are distributed between countries because it is necessary to ensure that products from one country are not diverted in violation of quotas set out in second country.
+Problems arise when the quotas are distributed between countries because it is necessary to ensure that products from one country are not diverted in violation of quotas set out in the second country.
 Import quotas are not necessarily designed to protect domestic producers.
 For example, Japan maintains quotas on many agricultural products it does not produce.
-Quotas on imports are used as leverage when negotiating the sales of Japanese exports, as well as avoiding excessive dependence on any other country with respect to necessary food; the supplies of which could decrease in case of bad weather or political conditions.
+Quotas on imports are used as leverage when negotiating the sales of Japanese exports, as well as avoiding excessive dependence on any other country with respect to necessary food, the supplies of which could decrease in case of bad weather or political conditions.

 Export quotas can be set in order to provide domestic consumers with sufficient stocks of goods at low prices, to prevent the depletion of natural resources, as well as to increase export prices by restricting supply to foreign markets.
-Such restrictions (through agreements on various types of goods) allow producing countries to use quotas for such commodities as coffee and oil; as the result, prices for these products increased in importing countries.
+Such restrictions allow producing countries to use quotas for such commodities as coffee and oil; as the result, prices for these products increased in importing countries.

-A quota can be a tariff rate quota, global quota, discriminating quota, and export quota.
+A quota can be a tariff rate quota, global quota, discriminating quota, or export quota.

 Scarcity of information

 The scarcity of information on non-tariff barriers is a major problem to the competitiveness of developing countries.
-As a result, the International Trade Centre conducted national surveys and began publishing a series of technical papers on non-tariff barriers faced in developing countries.
-By 2015 it launched the NTM Business Surveys website listing non-tariff barriers from company perspectives.
+As a result, the International Trade Centre conducted national surveys and began publishing a series of technical papers on non-tariff barriers faced by developing countries.
+In 2015, it launched the NTM Business Surveys website listing non-tariff barriers from company perspectives.